 But I'll run out of thinking.
 When all the electric pulses fade

-And when all the connections are bare wires hanging loose,
+inside me and all their connections are bare wires hanging loose,

-All the paintings taken down and the furniture carted away,
+when all the paintings are taken down, the furniture carted away,

-Yet there was a time, I think there must have been, when we
+Yet there was once a time, before recorded history, when we

 And when thoughts fail we find ourselves falling into an empty